-a CIA detention facility began using EITs in the interrogation of Abu Zubaydah.
-According to the CIA OIG Report, independent contractor psychologists were assigned to lead the interrogation team, consisting of CIA security, medical, personnel.
-Personnel.
+Upon receipt of (b)(3) August 2, 2002 cable, operational personnel at a CIA detention facility code-named (b)(1), (b)(3) began using EITs in the interrogation of Abu Zubaydah.
+According to the CIA OIG Report, two independent contractor psychologists were assigned to lead the interrogation team, consisting of CIA security, medical, (b)(3) personnel.
 Overall supervision of the facility was the responsibility of a CIA case officer assigned as Chief of Base (COB), who reported to CTC headquarters.
-CIA OIG Report at ¶ 73, 74. psychologist/interrogators administered all of the interrogation sessions involving EITs, which were closely followed by headquarters personnel.
+CIA OIG Report at ¶¶ 73, 74.

+The two psychologist/interrogators administered all of the interrogation sessions involving EITs, which were closely followed by headquarters personnel.
+The psychologist/interrogators also participated in post-interrogation evaluations of the effectiveness and impact of the EITs.
+CIA headquarters psychologists objected to that practice, which they considered a conflict of interest.
 Id.

 According to the CIA OIG Report, the interrogation team decided at the outset to videotape Abu Zubaydah's sessions, primarily in order to document his medical condition.
 CIA OIG examined a total of 92 videotapes, twelve of which recorded the use of EITs.
 Those twelve tapes included a total of 83 waterboard applications, the majority of which lasted less than ten seconds.
+Based on the facility's interrogation logs, two additional waterboard sessions appear to have been administered, but not videotaped.
+Id. at ¶¶ 77, 79.

-On one of the interrogation videotapes, CIA OIG investigators noted that a interrogator verbally threatened Abu Zubaydah by stating, "If one child dies in America, and I find out you knew something about it, I will personally cut your mother's throat."
-The CIA to identify specific clandestine facilities, which the agency also refers to as "black sites."
-Telefis to all Batters and the second NOPORN
+On one of the interrogation videotapes, CIA OIG investigators noted that a psychologist/interrogator verbally threatened Abu Zubaydah by stating, "If one child dies in America, and I find out you knew something about it, I will personally cut your mother's throat."
+CTC legal commented, in its review of the CIA OIG

-YOFORN
+The CIA OIG Report did not name those individuals, (b)(3), the same psychologists who originally developed the EITs used in the CIA interrogation program.

+The CIA uses code names to identify specific clandestine facilities, which the agency also refers to as "black sites."